 Based on our experience, the bed feels a bit firmer than average.
 We’d give it a 7.5/10 on the firmness scale.
 This makes it a good fit for those who want more support, like some stomach sleepers.

-You can watch our video review of the mattress here to get more details and a better look at the mattress firmness and feel.
+It may be helpful to see how Tuft & Needle compares to other brands by reviewing our other Tuft & Needle comparisons like Tuft & Needle vs Leesa and Tuft & Needle vs Loom & Leaf.
+You can also watch our video review of the mattress here to get more details and a better look at the mattress firmness and feel.

 The great news is that both Sleep Number and Tuft & Needle have been in the industry for years and have good reputations.
 Based on our experience, these beds seem to be suited for different types of people.